mehdigoom/ValjangEngine4.0.x/CONTRIBUTING.md

 ### Search first in the existing database

 Issues are often reported several times by various users.
-It's good practice to **search first in the [issue tracker](https://github.com/godotengine/godot/issues) before reporting your issue**.
+It's good practice to **search first in the [issue tracker](https://github.com/ValjangEngineengine/ValjangEngine/issues) before reporting your issue**.
 If you don't find a relevant match or if you're unsure, don't hesitate to **open a new issue**.
 The bugsquad will handle it from there if it's a duplicate.

 ### Specify the platform

-Godot runs on a large variety of platforms and operating systems and devices.
+ValjangEngine runs on a large variety of platforms and operating systems and devices.
 **In your bug reports, please always specify:**

 - Operating system and version (e.g. Windows 10, macOS 10.15, Ubuntu 19.10)
-- Godot version (e.g. 3.2, 3.1.2, or the Git commit hash if you're using a development branch)
+- ValjangEngine version (e.g. 3.2, 3.1.2, or the Git commit hash if you're using a development branch)

 For bugs that are likely OS-specific and/or graphics-related, please also specify: